 Hours: 8:00 am - 4:00 pm

-This 4-day workshop offers a strong foundation in the essential skills necessary for woodcarving.
-Students will take a deep dive into many of the techniques and processes in the art of decorative woodcarving.
+This 4-day workshop is designed to build a strong foundation of essential skills for woodcarving.
+Students will take a deep dive into many of the techniques and processes of decorative woodcarving.
 Students will carve traditional designs and complete exercises such as incised carving, carved moldings, relief carving, and applique carvings.
 These projects were developed to build knowledge, confidence, and good work habits for successful woodcarving.
 Topics and discussions will include: properties of wood technology; tool selection; care and sharpening of carving tools; proper stance and technique; and design and layout of woodcarving styles.

 Fee: $425.00